 If children have special needs, our school does all it can to meet the individual needs.
 If a child displays signs of having special needs, then his/her teacher makes an assessment of this need.
 In most instances the teacher is able to provide the resources and educational opportunities that meet the child's needs, within normal class organisation.
-If a child's need is more severe, he/she will receive additional help from the workshop teacher or in house specialist teacher.
+If a child's need is more severe, he/she will receive additional help from the class teacher, SENCO and outside agencies.
 We always provide additional resources and support for children with special needs.